-Driver Education is a Grade 10 subject but is offered to students who are at least 15 years of age at the start date of the course.
+Driver Education is a Grade 10 subject but is offered to students who are 15 years of age at the start date of the course.
 During the school year, students may register at Student Services in their collegiate or apply when selecting courses for the next year.
-Students wishing to attend a two-week Summer School course must register online.
+Students wishing to attend a two-week summer school course must register online.

-The Driver Education course consists of 30 hours of theory instruction, six hours of simulator instruction, and four hours of in-car instruction.
-Students are given instruction on the rules of the road, mental and physical components of driving, correct eye usage, defensive driving, driving in adverse conditions, effects of alcohol, drugs, and distractions on the driving task and sharing the road with other vehicles in the city and on the highway.
+The Driver Education course consists of 30 hours of theory instruction and six hours of in-car instruction.
+Students receive instruction on the rules of the road, mental and physical components of driving, correct eye usage, defensive driving, driving in adverse conditions, effects of alcohol, drugs, and distractions on the driving task and sharing the road with other vehicles in the city and on the highway.

 - Be 15 years of age by the start date of program

-- Have a Saskatchewan Government MySGI account and a Customer Number from any SGI agency (documents required are a Health Card and a Birth Certificate or Passport)
+- Have a MySGI account and a customer number from any SGI agency (documents accepted are a valid health card and a birth certificate, passport, or treaty card)